petervdpas/GiGot/README.md

 Open work:

 - [ ] **`GG.lazy` — slice 2: `data-lazy-submit` + `data-lazy-after`.**
-      Slice 1 (helper + fragments + abilities-render migration) is
-      shipped (see "Done and shipping" below).
-Slice 2 adds the submit pipeline so a button inside a rendered fragment with `data-lazy-action="submit"` POSTs/PATCHes to
+      Slice 1 + opportunistic migrations shipped (see "Done" below).
+Slice 2 adds the submit pipeline so a button inside a rendered fragment with `data-lazy-action="submit"`
-      `data-lazy-submit`, with the response handled by
+      POSTs/PATCHes to `data-lazy-submit`, with the response
-      `data-lazy-after` (render / close / event).
-First migration
+      handled by `data-lazy-after` (render / close / event).
+First
-      target: switch the abilities Save flow on subscription cards to use it (currently still imperative — slice 1 only migrated the chip-rendering side).
-Design lives in
+      target: switch the abilities Save flow on subscription cards to use it (currently still imperative).
+Design lives in [`docs/design/lazy.md`](docs/design/lazy.md) §4.5.
-      [`docs/design/lazy.md`](docs/design/lazy.md) §4.5.
-- [ ] **`GG.lazy` — slice 3: opportunistic migrations.** Move
+- [ ] **Mirror-destination section migration to GG.lazy.** It's the
-      `tag_picker` mounts, account detail rows, and the mirror destination collapse on repos to GG.lazy when their existing imperative version next needs to change.
-No big-bang rewrite — each migration only when there's a real reason.
-Establishes the pattern as the project default, not just a one-off.
+      last imperative section on a repo card.
+Three states (no destination / view-existing / editor mode) plus sync / remove / enabled-toggle actions, so it's a real refactor, not a mechanical move.
+Either one fragment with class-toggle states, or split into three fragments (no-dest / view / edit) driven by a state-aware getData.
+Decide when there's time.
+- [ ] **Template inheritance for admin pages** (the third audit item from the DRY pass).
+Each admin page repeats ~17 lines of `<head>` boilerplate + identical `<body>` shell.
+Move to a Go-template base + `{{define "page-content"}}` per page; pass `PageData{Title, ExtraStyles, ExtraScripts}` as the model.
+Saves ~80 lines of HTML, makes "add a script / stylesheet to every admin page" a one-line change.
 - [ ] **Honest framing for the bulk-revoke confirm phrase.** The `revoke <tags>` phrase is deterministic, so it's anti-typo, not anti-script.
 Update `docs/design/tags.md` §5.6 + §6.3 to